 The Logitech C310 is an extremely worthy contender to the budget throne, with excellent video and audio quality for the price.
 However, the LifeCam HD-3000’s superior field of view and even more affordable cost gave it the edge.

-The Razer Kiyo is the only major webcam that includes a built-in ring light, which is handy for staying well lit without any external equipment.
+The Razer Kiyo is the only major webcam that includes built-in lights, with an adjustable onboard ring light that you can toggle with Razer’s Synapse software.
 However, its base 720p image quality just isn’t up to snuff with similarly priced competitors.

 This popular, no-name Logitech rival fared surprisingly well in our tests, offering good picture quality for the price and a highly flexible design that can swivel a full 360 degrees.
 But photos often got a bit too blown out, especially under low light.